 - requires all assessment panel members to declare any potential conflicts of interest

-- requires all assessment panel members to maintain confidentiality throughout and after the moderation process in accordance with the Stage 1 moderation code of practice
+- requires all assessment panel members to maintain confidentiality throughout and after the moderation process in accordance with the SACE Board's Code of Conduct

 - ensures the security of the school and student results, information, and materials.

 - sends the information from the Stage 1 moderation feedback form to schools

 - advises principals of the outcome of the moderation process.

 - develops benchmarking course in PLATO before moderation begins using common sets of student materials for each subject and training moderators to use evidence of learning in student materials to support assessment decisions

 - ensures that moderators and supervisors apply the performance standards consistently throughout the moderation process